 Their British counterparts were known as Teddy Boys or Teds for short.
 This was after their penchant for wearing Edwardian-style long jackets and frilled shirts.

 It all seems gently nostalgic now.
 But back then it was seen as outrageous with even the wearing of T-shirts that had previously been only worn as underwear causing controversy.
-There was also copious amounts of smoking that went with the beer drinking.
+There were also copious amounts of smoking that went with the beer drinking.

 These similar styles across the Atlantic from each other that were connected with a music style and alcohol was just the beginning of a phenomenon that grew and lasted for the next few decades…